chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 /tmp
 ```

-This way when we download something or try to output a new file, we will not get "permission denied" errors because we have  no write access to whatever directory we are in; this is especially relevant in our target machine, because the user "tim" we will eventually impersonate has a home directory that is owned by root, so tim himself does not have write access to his own home!
+This way when we download something or try to output a new file, we will not get "permission denied" errors because we have  no write access to whatever directory we are in; this is especially relevant in our target machine, because the user "tim" we will eventually impersonate has a home directory that is owned by root, and tim himself does not have write access to his own home!

 # Port Scanning
 We start with port scanning, that normally means using nmap; in fact, we are going to use nmap *indirectly* via rustscan because rustscan is fast, and we like not having to wait too long; this and other outputs can be quite long, so for the sake of this document, we are going to cut all outputs down to their essential parts: